Caddox/Steamer/README.md

 *Q*: I copied the files like you said, but Steam still wants to download something.
 What did I do wrong?

 *A*: Probably nothing.
 There are some files Steam will sometimes re-download when verifying the files (mostly *.exe files).
 Luckily, the assets of the game are often much larger than the *.exe itself.
+Additionally, the game may have updated since you downloaded it with Steamer, requiring Steam itself to update the game.
 In rare cases, you may have added a filter that removed an important depot.

 #